wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 Therefore, we will build models setting `ylag=168`.

 > Note that this is a very high number for lags, so be careful if you want to try it with higher polynomial degrees because the time to run the models can increase significantly.
 I tried some configurations with polynomial degree equal to 2 and only took $6$ minutes to run (even less, using `AOLS`), without making the code run in parallel.
-As you can see, SysIdentPy can be very fast and you can make it faster by applying parallelization.
+As you can see, SysIdentPy can be very fast, and you can make it faster by applying parallelization.

 ```python
 # this took 2min to run on my computer.